In this article, you will learn

 2.2.1.
 Placeholder

-Figure 2: The dialog Select Placeholder for dynamically naming the respective option
+Figure 2: Select Placeholder dialog for dynamically naming the respective option

 Meaningful Placeholder Configurations for Hierarchical Archiving